 CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about the role of technology in supporting people entering and exiting the prison system.
+The opportunity this project presents is in developing new knowledge in the methods and capacity of digital technology, to support end-to-end throughcare and corresponding development of desistance.
 This is an ambitious project that seeks to establish leading practice and new knowledge with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
 The University project team would contribute to the achievement of three core project aims:

-- Understand the needs, experience and motivations of prisoners from different backgrounds in relation to entering and exiting the prison system - Map critical government and non-government agencies and essential service providers - Explore the design of transition communication on digital platforms - Examine the storage and transfer of personal data, programs and other content on exiting prison - Monitor and evaluate the engagement, experience and impact of digital technology-assisted transition experiences prison and still do the programs we need to do to get parole - that would be mad.
+- Understand the needs, experience and motivations of prisoners from different backgrounds in relation to entering and exiting the prison system - Map critical government and non-government agencies and essential service providers - Explore the design of transition communication on digital platforms - Examine the storage and transfer of personal data, programs and other content on exiting prison - Monitor and evaluate the engagement, experience and impact of digital technology-assisted transition experiences would be mad.
 It just doesn't mean a whole lot of upheaval where things can go wrong.